Version 5

 deletedSpecify "all" to return records regardless of whether they are in the recycle bin or not.
 Specify true to return only deleted objects in the recycle bin.
 Specify false to return objects not found in the recycle bin.
 (Only supported for objects that are moved to the recycle bin in Account Engagement when deleted.)
 Defaults to false.

 limitThe number of items to return.
-This must be a positive integer up to 1000.
-Defaults to 200.
+The limit must be a positive integer up to 1000.
+It defaults to 200.

 offsetDeprecated.
 The index of the first record to return.
-This must be a positive integer up to 2000.
+The offset must be a positive integer up to 2000.
 If an offset more than 2000 is required, use the Export API instead.
 Defaults to 0.

 Responses include, but aren’t limited to: